As a knowledge manager you want to translate the potential of knowledge management tools into tangible business results.

 The model allows fast clarification of terms and identification of knowledge management issues.

 Furthermore, it shows where KM related techniques bring the greatest benefits.
 This accelerates the understanding when defining outcomes of a knowledge management project.

-Based on our «Context Tool» we develop concepts for «Knowledge Portals» creating a central place for exchange
+Based on our «Context Tool» we develop concepts for «Knowledge Portals» creating a central place for exchange and intrinsic learning.

 Assessments of needs and options for knowledge management strategy based on KM success logic